CodeMacrocosm/Pull-a-Thon/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+MIT License

+Copyright (c) 2021 CodeMacrocosm

 ## 🌟 Join the Fun

-Pullathon'20 is not just about making your first pull request; it's about embracing the open source community, learning, and having a blast during Hacktoberfest.
-So, dive in, contribute, and let's make this Hacktoberfest memorable! 🥳

-Happy coding! 🚀🎉
+Pullathon'21 is not just about making your first pull request; it's about embracing the open source community, learning, and having a blast during Hacktoberfest.
+So, dive in, contribute, Happy coding! 🚀🎉